olleharstedt/olleharstedt.github.io/_posts/2022-09-01-pholyglot-php-to-php-c-transpiler.markdown

 One interesting milestone would be to run the [composer](https://getcomposer.org/) dependency resolver in Pholly.
 I don't think it'll ever happen, tho.

+> Tech stack of the transpiler?

+OCaml with Menhir, dune, opam.

 **Unresolved issues**

 PHP's `array`.
 Hard to type-infer.
 Could be a list, an actual C array (dynamic or fixed size), a tuple, or a hash table.
 Wrapping it in classes together with PHP class aliases could maybe be a way forward.